hoangsonww/MERN-Stack-Ecommerce-App/README.md

 ---

-Thank you for exploring **Fusion Electronics - a MERN Stack E-commerce Application**!
-If you have any questions or feedback, feel free to reach out and contribute to making this project even better.
+Thank you for exploring **Fusion Electronics - a MERN Stack E-commerce Application** today!
+If you have any questions or feedback, feel free to reach out.
 Happy coding! 🚀